Waste is hazardous when it contains substances or has properties that might make it harmful to human health or the environment.

 The term ‘hazardous’ does not always mean that such waste is immediately toxic, though some can be.
 By improving the way in which we manage all wastes classified as hazardous, we reduce the risk they might pose now and in the future.

 Asbestos is not classified as household waste and as such Devon County Council is not obliged to accept any asbestos for disposal.
-However a chargeable service is provided at Recycling Centres whereby small quantities of asbestos may be disposed of once they have been pre-booked with Devon County Council Waste Management.
+However, a chargeable service is provided at recycling centres whereby small quantities of asbestos may be disposed of.
 See Asbestos for further information.

-Engine oil and car batteries are acceptable at Recycling Centres.
+Engine oil (up to 5 litres) and car batteries are acceptable at recycling centres.

-Hazardous/Toxic wastes. e.g. Weed killers, solvents, bleaches, old medicines, petrol, diesel, etc.
+- Hazardous/Toxic wastes, eg weed killers, solvents, bleaches, old medicines, petrol, diesel

-Old medicines can also be handed-in at your local pharmacy who may dispose of it on your behalf.
-You may also wish to consider giving surplus fuel to a neighbour to use (e.g. in a lawn mower).
+Old medicines should be handed-in at your local pharmacy who may dispose of it on your behalf.